 Support Systems and Resources

 Feeling anxious or depressed is common.
 Support groups and mental health services can help.
-The American Liver Foundation offers help with medication costs and educational materials.
+The American Liver Foundation can help you cover the cost of medication.

-Vaccines for hepatitis A, B, and flu are also recommended.
-While there’s no vaccine for hepatitis C, modern treatments help most people achieve remission.
-Working with healthcare providers and support groups enables you to manage your health.
-Even with advanced liver disease, early treatment and self-care can greatly improve your chances.
+Vaccines for hepatitis A, B, and the flu are also recommended.
+Currently, there is no vaccine for hepatitis C, but modern treatments help most people achieve remission.
+You can keep your health in check when you work with your doctors and support group.
+You can improve your odds even with advanced liver disease with early treatment and home care.

 FAQ